 Those of us who have the kids at home right now are all going “back to school,” learning how to juggle our professional work, housework, and online learning or home schooling.
 It’s an interesting time, to say the least!

-Why not teach kids to be organized?
+Why not teach kids to be more organized around the house (and have fun doing it)?

 PIN this image to save the article for future reference: